 His next appointment was with his cardiologist (He has mitral valve prolapse).
 His heart seemed fine, but his doctor asked me if I had any other concerns.
 I told him, “not about his heart, but he’s got something wrong in his upper back.”
 He asked me who I wanted Lynn to see.
 Fortunately, he was able to get us the appointment I wanted, and Lynn was scheduled to see a neurosurgeon.
 I thought if it wasn’t MS it had to be a problem in his spine.
 It might not be in his lower back since the symptoms were appearing in his hands.
 The neurosurgeon agreed with me and ordered a head and neck MRI.

 After having the MRI, Lynn and I went to the beach for our anniversary.
 On the way back, we got the news.
 Lynn had MS. Though I expected it, I still felt like I had received a kick in the stomach.
 He, of course, felt worse.
-He had seen what MS did to his Dad, and he didn’t want his son to see him reduced to the A disability is a physical, mental, cognitive, or developmental condition that impairs, interferes with or limits a person’s ability to engage in certain tasks or actions or participate in typical daily activities and interactions in the same way.
+He had seen what MS did to his Dad, and he didn’t want his son to see him reduced to the disability in the same way.
 He cried outside, unloading the car.
 I cried inside as I unpacked the bags.
 Then, we cried together.
 So, began the testing, the treatments, the years of shots, and the steady decline in his abilities.

 The children have now grown up and are out on their own.
 Our daughter married a very supportive young man who took my place in caring for her (and does a fantastic job of it).
 Both boys are now married as well with wonderful, caring wives.
 We are blessed beyond measure with each of the choices our children made in spouse selections.
 We “socially” adopted an adult friend of our daughter’s, whose parents are no longer living and asked her to become part of our family in 2018.
 Of greatest joy; however, is the addition of all our grandchildren.
 We have four biological, three from our adopted daughter and possibly two more adopted children coming shortly.
 Nine grandchildren!
 What joy!